Well-being

 • feeling guilty about eating for emotional comfort

-Sometimes it’s all of these emotions at the same time and that’s incredibly frustrating.
+Sometimes, it’s all of these emotions simultaneously, and that’s incredibly frustrating.
 The kicker is that it usually leads to even more stress in the long run.

 I also bet that you know when you stop stress eating, you’ll feel in control and that’s a good thing.
-To be at peace with yourself, your body, your life and ultimately to make peace with food for good is the goal.
+The goal is to be at peace with yourself, your body, and your life and ultimately make peace with food for good.

-Another diet isn’t the answer because it’s how you’re using food that’s the real problem.
+Another diet isn’t the answer because how you use food is the real problem.

 You’re probably at the point where you want more than feeling good about your body – you want to own your life!

-When you feel in control of your life it’s motivating to keep going.
-Losing weight, joining a new gym, reading a great self-help book can be the spark, but when the sole focus is losing weight – that’s the definition of putting all of your eggs in one basket.
-The problem is that you either “fall off the wagon” or when you reach your goal the excitement wears off that’s when people revert back to the same eating and physical activity behaviors.
+It’s motivating to keep going when you feel in control of your life.
+Losing weight, joining a new gym, or reading a great self-help book can be the spark, but when the sole focus is losing weight – that’s the definition of putting all your eggs in one basket.
+The problem is that you either “fall off the wagon,” or the excitement disappears when you reach your goal.
+That’s when people revert to the same Eating and physical activity behaviors.
 What you’re left with—well, you—and that feeling of ‘what do I do now?’
-How do I maintain without fearing the next stress eating episode is just around the corner.
+How do I maintain my balance without fearing the next stressful eating episode is just around the corner?

-You want, no you need real freedom from stress eating.
+You want, no, you need absolute freedom from stress eating.

-You know that a whole person perspective, one that integrates mind, body and heart, would be great.
-Afterall, you need to live with yourself and you want to be happy too.
+A whole-person perspective that integrates mind, body and heart would be great.
+After all, it would be best if you lived with yourself, and you want to be happy too.

-Conscious Eating is way of living in relationship with yourself that lasts a lifetime.
+Conscious Eating is a way of living in a relationship with yourself that lasts a lifetime.

 You can live a long and happy life where you feel good in mind, body and heart while you experience freedom from stress eating.

-What leads to lasting change is creating a relationship with yourself, based on trust and respect that you can take care of your emotional well-being.
+Creating a relationship with yourself leads to lasting change based on trust and respect so you can take care of your emotional well-being.

 You can stop stress eating and become a Conscious Eater.

-Fortunately, Conscious Eating supports you in making positive, life-enhancing changes that you can integrate into your life at any point in time.
+Fortunately, Conscious Eating supports you in making positive, life-enhancing changes that you can integrate into your life anytime.

-Conscious Eating is listening to your heart in the present moment, free from judgement, with the knowledge that you can provide yourself with the nourishment you need for a fulfilling life.
+Conscious Eating is listening to your heart in the present moment, free from judgment, with the knowledge that you can provide yourself with the nourishment you need for a fulfilling life.

 Respect, kindness, and compassion are the hallmarks of Conscious Eating.

-Each time you eat, you have an opportunity to pause, center yourself and come to the table for nourishment and well-being.
+Each time you eat, you can pause, center yourself and come to the table for nourishment and well-being.

 Conscious Eating frees you from the fear of missing out, which is often fueled by the anxiety that you must have what you want now for one of these reasons: